folio-org/docs/content/en/docs/Dashboard/_index.md

 3. Select a **Widget definition** from the drop-down list.
     *   The widget definition determines the type of widget being added to the dashboard, and comes with its own configuration options.
     *   The widget definitions are created by the applications that support the dashboard, so which widget definitions are available depends on the applications you have installed in your FOLIO tenant.
-    *   In the Nolana release the Agreements app comes with two dashboard widgets ("ERM Agreements" and "ERM Agreement Jobs") and the Licenses app comes with one dashboard widget ("ERM Licenses").
-There are examples of how you can use these three widget definitions to achieve a wide range of outcomes in the [Example widget configurations](https://wiki.folio.org/display/FOLIOtips/Example+widget+configurations) documentation.
+    *   In the Poppy release the Agreements app comes with three dashboard widgets ("ERM Agreements," "ERM Agreement Jobs," and “ERM Agreement Lines”) and the Licenses app comes with one dashboard widget ("ERM Licenses").
+There are examples of how you can use these four widget definitions to achieve a wide range of outcomes in the [Example widget configurations](https://wiki.folio.org/display/FOLIOtips/Example+widget+configurations) documentation.
 4. Complete the required fields.
 5. Click **Save & close**.
 The widget is saved and appears in the Dashboard pane.

 ## Reordering widgets

-1. In the **Dashboard** pane, click the **Actions** button and select **Manage widgets**.
-You will be shown a list of all of the widgets on your dashboard.
+Hover your mouse pointer over the six dots on the upper-left corner of a widget.
+A hand icon will appear.
+You can now drag and drop the widget into the desired position on the dashboard.

-2. Hover over the six dots to drag and drop the widgets into the desired order.
+Widget reordering via keyboard shortcuts is also supported.
+Use the Tab key until the widget you wish to move is highlighted, indicated by a solid bar across the top of a widget and an outline around the six dots on the upper-left corner of a widget.
+Press the spacebar to put the widget into move mode, then use an arrow key to move the widget left, right, up or down.

-    *   Widgets are displayed across the dashboard first and then down.
+## Resizing widgets

-    *   A minimum of one and a maximum of four widgets will display on one row.
+Hover your mouse pointer over the L shaped mark on the bottom-right corner of a widget.
+An arrow icon will appear.
+You can now drag and drop the corner of the widget to get it to the desired size

-3. Click **Save & close**.
-The widget order is saved and appears in the Dashboard pane.
+Widget resizing via keyboard shortcuts is also supported.
+Use the Tab key until the widget you wish to move is highlighted, indicated by a solid bar across the top of a widget and an outline around the six dots on the upper-left corner of a widget.
+Press the spacebar to put the widget into move mode, then use Shift+an arrow key to increase or decrease the height or the width of the widget.

 ## Editing widgets